 original abstract art for your office or home walls, check out my growing list of paintings in the Gallery below or contact me regarding your special request.
 It is less expensive than you think to get original art.

-You may either pick from the gallery shown here or you may commission something, a subject or a painting from a photo you send me.
+You may either pick from the list or you may commission something, a subject or a painting from a photo you send me.
 Please contact me at

-email@example.com for price discussion and anything else you may want to know about.
+firstname.lastname@example.org for price discussion and anything else you may want to know about.
 You simply CANNOT buy original abstract art cheaper than this.
-Who wants cheapie prints on the wall when you can get original art for these prices?
-Click on the image for a larger version.
-Unframed MSRP listed.
-Each canvas has either painted black sides or a rudimentary black frame.
-Your choice.
-Framed or unframed.
-Price includes shipping.
-I’ll knock some dollars off if you come by my home studio to pick up.
+Who wants cheapie prints from a Big Box store on the wall when you can get original art for these prices?
+Framed or unframed, your choice.
+Shipping additional.
+NEW!

 Tessa.
 This is a portrait of my rescue lab that we had to put down right before Christmas.
 She was a tripawd, having lost her left rear leg to cancer in May.
 She was the second lab we lost to cancer.
 NFS

 Magenta.
 This is my work-through in the cool color spectrum.
 That’s magenta on the left.
 Looks like eggplant to me.
 Acrylic.
 16×12. $200.